convey-stack/convey-stack.github.io/_documentation/persistence.md

 ```

 ## Options
-* `connectionString` - connection string of Redis e.g. `localhost`.
+* `connectionString` - connection string e.g. `localhost`.
-* `instance` - optional prefix, that will be added by default to all the keys stored in Redis.
+* `instance` - optional prefix, that will be added by default to all the keys.

 ### appsettings.json